 Some classes will have required weekly synchronous sessions for 2-3 hours on Zoom.
 These clinical-based classes that require weekly sessions include Introduction to Counseling (RC 611) Group Counseling (RC 630), Practicum (RC 609), and Internship (RC 610).
 Students are required to participate fully in each of these synchronous sessions.
 Make sure you have the necessary equipment (video camera and microphone) and enough internet bandwidth to join the synchronous online meetings.
 Not having adequate technology does not excuse students from participating in class fully.
-Limited hotspots are available to check out for those who qualified from WOU's library.
 If you need any technical support, please reach out to University Commuting Services at ucshelpdesk@wou.edu.
 Additionally, please visit Zoom support link to learn how to use this software and meet with your faculty or instructors online.

-Some activities, such as visiting sites for supplemental classroom learning (e.g., field trips, conferences, presentations), will occur outside of classroom time.
+Some activities, such as visiting sites for supplemental classroom learning (e.g., field trips, conferences, presentations), will occur outside of the classroom time.
 The Program Coordinator or instructors will share information on these supplemental learning opportunities via your WOU email or during your first class.